Academic Standing

 What should I do to prepare to return to TWU after academic suspension or summer recovery?

-• Complete the Suspension Recovery Intake Form
+Complete the Academic Recovery Intake form.

 What if I want to appeal my suspension?